GDP-ADMIN/glair-vision-java/README.md

          response = vision
                  .ocr()
-                 .ktp(imagePath, newVisionSettings);
+                 .npwp(imagePath, newVisionSettings);
-         // The Configurations' values that will be used on KTP are
+         // The Configurations' values that will be used on NPWP are
          // username: username
          // password: password
          // apiKey: new-api-key